Every day we’re learning more about toxins – chemicals in our environment that are having an adverse effect on our health.

 3. Coffee and Tea

 Like wine, we often don’t consider the coffee we buy when trying to avoid pesticides.
 Coffee is also a heavily sprayed crop and you may be getting a hefty dose of chemicals with your morning pick-me-up.
 Tea is also one of the most highly sprayed crops.
 Because tea and coffee is brewed at high temperatures, these residues are easily washed off the leaves and ground beans into your cup.
-A recent Canadian study tested popular tea brands and found that Half of the teas tested contained pesticide residues above the allowable limits, eight out of ten brands tested contained multiple chemicals and one brand even contained 22 different pesticides.
+A Canadian study tested popular tea brands and found that Half of the teas tested contained pesticide residues above the allowable limits, eight out of ten brands tested contained multiple chemicals and one brand even contained 22 different pesticides.

 The solution?
 If you drink coffee or tea daily, then make sure you buy organic.